elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - reallocation of labour from shrinking to growing industries
   - Natural rate of unemployment is the prevailing unemployment rate when output & employment is at full-employment levels
   - Cyclical unemployment is the difference between the actual and natural unemployment rate (u vs u with overbar)
+  - My guess is that Canada's natural rate of unemployment is between 5.5% - 5.6% because it was around this in 2019 and was below this during the inflation that occurred during 2022.
+When rates started going up, so did unemployment and now we are at 5.8% which I believe is still above natural unemployment due to the higher numbers of international students and the hours they can work.

 ### Lesson 2 Summary